Sierra-Alpha/desert/docs/project-report.md

-Perhaps universities could have a pre-configured container with the required development setup for specific courses ready for students to clone and write assignments in, avoiding mis-matched configurations and allowing more standardised solutions/support for assignments from lecturers.
+Perhaps universities could have a pre-configured container with the required development setup for specific courses ready for students to clone and write assignments in, avoiding mis-matched configurations and allowing more standardised solutions/support for assignments from teaching staff.

-Another novel idea is to run this in a cloud environment and do development from local under resourced machines by connecting through to more powerful machines running in the cloud, this could also help companies with infrastructure costs by not having to maintain thin clients, dev machines and cloud machine by simply cutting out the dev machine in between the thin client and the cloud machines.
+Another novel idea is to run this in a cloud environment and do development from local, under resourced machines, by connecting through to more powerful machines running in the cloud, this could also help companies with infrastructure costs by not having to maintain thin clients, dev machines and cloud machine by simply cutting out the dev machine in between the thin client and the cloud machines.